MrQuackDuck/ImageEmojis/README.md

   onSigns: "ERASE_EMOJIS"
   inCommands: "ERASE_EMOJIS"

-# Whether the player will see the "Not enough permissions" message.
+# Whether a player will see the "Not enough permissions" message.
 # Will be shown only for events with the "CANCEL_EVENT" action selected.
 noPermMessage: false

 # Whether an emoji name should appear when you put your cursor over the emoji symbol in the chat.
 # This feature MAY NOT WORK if you use Spigot-native chat formatters such as "VaultChatFormatter" or "LPC" due to their incompatibility with Paper Components.
-# If you are looking for a simple chat formatter that doesn't break messages, you can consider using mine: https://github.com/MrQuackDuck/PlainChatFormatter
+# If you are looking for a simple chat formatter that doesn't break messages, you may consider using mine: https://github.com/MrQuackDuck/PlainChatFormatter
 emojiHoverEnabled: true
 emojiHoverColor: "#AAAAAA"